- 1. Name of the medicinal product

 4.5 Interaction with other medicinal products and other forms of interaction

 • ACE Inhibitors- absorption of minocycline decreased by quinapril tablets (which contains magnesium carbonate).• Antacids and Adsorbants - absorption of minocycline is impaired by the concomitant administration of antacids, iron, calcium, aluminium, magnesium and zinc salts (interactions with specified salts, antacids and kaolin).
-Dosages should be maximally separated.• Antibacterials - minocycline should not be used with penicillins. • Anticoagulants - tetracyclines depress plasma prothrombin activity and reduced dosages of concomitant anticoagulants may be necessary• Diuretics may aggravate nephrotoxicity by volume depletion.• Ergotamine and ergometrine increased risk of ergotism.• Oral Contraceptives - minocycline may reduce the efficacy of combined oral contraceptives.
-Both can induce hyperpigmentation.• Retinoids - Administration of isotretinoin should be avoided shortly before, during and shortly after minocycline therapy.
+Dosages should be maximally separated.• Antibacterials - minocycline should not be used with penicillins. • Anticoagulants - tetracyclines depress plasma prothrombin activity and reduced dosages of concomitant anticoagulants may be necessary• Diuretics may aggravate nephrotoxicity by volume depletion.• Ergotamine and ergometrine increased risk of ergotism.• Oral Contraceptives - both can induce hyperpigmentation.• Retinoids - Administration of isotretinoin should be avoided shortly before, during and shortly after minocycline therapy.
 Each drug alone has been associated with pseudotumor cerebri (benign intracranial hypertension) (see 4.4 Special warnings and precautions)• Ulcer healing Drugs absorption of minocycline decreased by sucralfate and bismuth salts.• Laboratory tests - may affect urinary urobilinogen excretion tests by reducing bacterial converters of bilirubin to urobilinogen.
 May also produce an interference fluorescence in the Hungarty methods for measuring urinary catecholamines.

 4.6 Pregnancy and lactation